Marriage and Family Therapist Resume Examples

 - Don't neglect mentioning your state-specific licensure requirements, as this can vary significantly.

-- Refrain from including unrelated job experience that doesn't contribute to showcasing your therapeutic skills.
+- Refrain from including unrelated job experience that doesn't contribute to highlighting your therapeutic skills.

 - Avoid using therapeutic jargon without explanation, as the resume may be read by non-therapists such as HR personnel.